 The next time you’re attending a city council meeting, a local broadband initiative, or just chatting with neighbors about better local connectivity, take a few copies of our fact sheet.

 In addition to providing some basic talking points to get the conversation moving.
 The fact sheet offers reasons why we have to go with a local solution.
-You’ve already started to get people interested in all the advantages of high-quality connectivity, now show them how local self-reliance it the most direct route to better access.
+You’ve already started to get people interested in all the advantages of high-quality connectivity, now show them how local self-reliance is the most direct route to better access.

 Based on a Fact-Sheet from the Institute for Local Self-Reliance